Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Additional Results

 To investigate the effect of using the same random vs. truly random instances for each prompt and the effect of validation instances used in higher stages of a bracket being supersets of the validation instances used in lower stages, we run HB for prompt selection varying these two components.
 The experimental setup is exactly the same as for the results reported in the main paper.
 We visualize the (oracle) normalized validation and test error of the best prompt found by HB under each incumbent selection scheme in Figure~\ref{fig:hb_ablation_overall}.
 As before, for visualization purposes the validation error of the incumbent is computed here in an oracle setting (i.e., using all validation instances), whereas during the selection process the anytime incumbent itself was selected based on its validation error computed on fewer validation instances.
-Looking at the validation error (Figure~\ref{fig:hb_ablation_overall_valid}) of \texttt{HB} as used by us (same random instances and supersets), we can see that this variant performs best.
-If we would use truly random instances (but keep the superset structure) as in \texttt{HB (random instances for each prompt)}, performance is slightly worse.
-Giving up the superset structure (\texttt{HB (no supersets, same instances for each prompt)} and \texttt{HB (no supersets, random instances for each prompt)} we can see that performance is substantially worse, and even more when using truly random instances for each prompt.
-In general we can conclude that the effect of using supersets for higher stages within a given bracket boosts the validation performance of HB.
+Examining the validation error (Figure~\ref{fig:hb_ablation_overall_valid}) of our proposed \texttt{HB} (same random instances and supersets), we can see that this variant performs best.
+If we use truly random instances (but keep the superset structure) as in \texttt{HB (random instances for each prompt)}, performance is slightly worse.
+Giving up the superset structure (\texttt{HB (no supersets, same instances for each prompt)} and \texttt{HB (no supersets, random instances for each prompt)} we can see that performance is substantially worse, even more so when using truly random instances for each prompt.
+In general, we can conclude that the effect of using supersets for higher stages within a given bracket boosts the performance of HB.
 Moreover, using truly random validation instances for each prompt instead of using the same random validation instances for all prompt evaluations in a stage (i.e., the paired setting) generally worsens performance.
-Looking at the test performance, these statements generalize (Figure~\ref{fig:hb_ablation_overall_test}).
+Examining the test performance, we observe that these conclusions generalize (Figure~\ref{fig:hb_ablation_overall_test}).